seapagan/sp-build/README.md

 ## Bugs

-- ESLint does not understand Typescript in (at least) VSCode and gives errors.
+- ESLint does not understand Typescript in (at least) VSCode and gives editor warnings / errors.
 This does not stop compilation though.